DecsisS/FlyNow/README.md

 Used API: OpenSky REST API

-Stack of this project: Next.js, Typescript, ReduxToolKit(RTK), AntDesign, Sass/scss
+Stack of this project: Next.js, Typescript, ReduxToolKit(RTK), AntDesign